Techtonica/curriculum/projects/eventonica/eventonica-react.md

 - Check the log of your Express API server - you enabled [morgan](https://www.npmjs.com/package/morgan) logging, right? 😇
 - If the request is making it there, maybe the path is wrong
 - If the request is not making it there, make sure you're calling fetch with an Accept header.
 If you don't, it will be handled by your React app server, which does not know about your Express routes
+- Your fetch calls should look something like: `fetch('/data', { headers: { "Accept": "application/json" } })` will make be sent to the configured proxy, e.g. `http://localhost:3000/data`

 #### Supplemental Materials